 Artist Interview: David Bilger, trumpet

 Our 33rd Season opens with a musician whose sound is familiar to many in Philadelphia—whether its the pure tones that break through in Beethoven's Leonore Overture, the triumph of Brahms' Academic Festival Overture, or the lilt of Gershwin's An American in Paris.
 David Bilger's trumpet playing has supported the Philadelphia Orchestra, and risen high above it, for over 20 years.
-But for his appearance with the Chamber Music Society, he choose some of his closest colleagues for music that is rarely heard.
+But for his appearance with the Chamber Music Society, he chose some of his closest colleagues for music that is rarely heard.
 We spoke with him about his program entitled "Trumpets 5, Music of Our Time", his philosophy on teaching, and his favorite spot for lunch.

 Erik Petersons: For your program on October 15th, you’re being joined by Thomas Rolfs, the principal trumpet of the Boston Symphony, and three other colleagues.
 What is your relationship to each of these artists and what inspired this concert with them?